 Products must be acclimated in climate controlled conditions for a minimum of 48 hours before installation can begin.

 - Flooring should not be delivered until the above guidelines are completed.
 Concrete and plaster should be cured for at least 60 to 90 days.
 Check basements and under floor crawl space to be sure that they are dry and well ventilated to avoid damage caused by moisture.
-In crawl spaces not finished with cement, Shaw recommends a minimum of 6 mil vapor barrier placed on 100% of the surface of the ground.
+In crawl spaces not finished with cement, we recommended a minimum of 6 mil vapor barrier be placed on 100% of the surface of the ground.

 - Flooring should be at the job site at least 48 hours prior to installation.
 Do not open the cartons until ready to install.

 - Handle with care.
 Do not stand cartons on ends or sides.
 Stack wood flooring flat with proper support on the ends and center sections.
 Store in a dry place and provide at least a four-inch air space under and around cartons.
 Stack the cartons 3 to 4 high to insure efficient acclimation.

 - Do not store directly upon on grade concrete or next to outside walls.
 Cartons should be placed as close to the center of the installation area as possible.
 Keep cartons away from exterior walls, windows, and doors.
 Keep out of direct sunlight and away from air vents.

 - For a minimum of 5 days prior to acclimation and installation of any wood flooring product, the installation site should have consistent room temperature of 60° – 80°F with a constant relative humidity level of 35% – 55%.

 - There should be no more than a 4% difference in moisture content between the flooring to be installed and the existing wood subfloor.